PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

-Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `channel_kind`, `location_index`, the concrete `detectors`/`dem_outputs`/`tracked_paulis` signature, and `magnitude`.
+Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `channel_kind`, `location_index`, the concrete `detectors`/`dem_outputs`/`tracked_paulis` signature, `magnitude`, `channel_weight`, and `relative_magnitude`.
 Gate and idle categorical Pauli channels share this list.
-The magnitude is the total-variation distance between the requested categorical channel and the emitted independent mechanisms; in the two-dimensional boundary case it is also the excess on the reported signature and the matching identity deficit.
+The channel weight is the sum of the requested channel's non-identity probabilities before conversion, including branches whose propagated signature is empty.
+The magnitude is the total-variation distance between the requested categorical channel and the emitted independent mechanisms, and `relative_magnitude = magnitude / channel_weight`; in the two-dimensional boundary case the absolute magnitude is also the excess on the reported signature and the matching identity deficit.
 Audited Guppy builds copy this list to `dem_build.audit["idle_noise_residuals"]`.
 An empty list certifies that all categorical signature conversions were exact.

+`DetectorErrorModel.builder().with_residual_warning_threshold(fraction)` sets
+a relative physics tolerance.
+For example, `fraction=0.002` accepts an inexact conversion whose total-variation residual is at most 0.2% of that requested channel's total error weight.
+The default is zero, and a build warns when any residual is greater than the accepted fraction.
+The threshold gates only that
+warning: every exact figure remains in `dem.idle_noise_residuals` and the audit entry regardless of the tolerance.
+To suppress warnings wholesale, use `warnings.filterwarnings`; the builder setter encodes an accepted channel approximation, not a blanket quiet mode.

 The families are the only public way to configure these idle channels on `NoiseParameters`.
 They translate into underscore-prefixed canonical per-axis